FoxiooOfficial/FoxiooShaderPack/README.md

 - GLES (Android)
 - **Support for other platforms coming soon!**

-### ⚠️‼️‼️ **If you have been using an older version and are updating to the new one, be warned that there may be compatibility issues!** ‼️‼️⚠️
+### ⚠️‼️‼️ **If you have been using an older version and are updating to the new one, be warned that there may be compatibility issues!
+(Make backup Effects folder and MFA project before)** ‼️‼️⚠️

 ---